Written by Kate Hallewell

-The UK government has made available funds to encourage homeowners to replace their old, inefficient boilers with more eco-friendly options.
-To qualify for this scheme, you must meet certain criteria set out by the Department for Business, Energy & Industrial Strategy (BEIS).
-You must own your own home, live within England, Wales or Scotland and have a property that has an EPC rating of E, F or G. If you don’t have an EPC that’s okay, as the Registered Installer will carry out an energy assessment to ensure it falls in the right range.
-Installers actively advise not to get an EPC if you don’t have one already as it can affect the application process.
-In some areas band D applications are available, but in most cases band D properties will need to wait until later in the scheme (it runs until March 2026) as energy companies can only spend 15% of their allocation on Band D properties.
+You must own your own home, live within England, Wales or Scotland, and property eligibility is determined by those that have an EPC (Energy Performance Certificate) rating of E, F or G. If you don’t have an EPC that’s okay, as the Registered Installer will carry out an energy assessment to ensure it falls in the right range.
+Installers actively advise not to get an EPC if you don’t have one already, as it can affect the application process.
+In some areas, Band D applications are available, but in most cases, these properties will need to wait until later in the scheme (it runs until March 2026) as energy companies can only spend 15% of their allocation on Band D properties.

 In addition, your household must either: